zackproser/git-going/README.md

 * Create a remote github repo named accordingly
 * Set the remote origin for the local repository
 * Generate boilerplate for a README, LICENSE, .gitignore, etc
-* Create the initial commit and pushes everything to the remote origin
+* Create the initial commit

-At this point, you should be able to get coding immediately.
+* Push to the remote origin, setting upstream tracking

 ## Getting started